octobercms/docs/setup-deployment.md

 <a name="iis-configuration"></a>
 ### IIS Configuration

-If your webserver is running Internet Information Services (IIS) you can use the following in your **web.config** configuration file to run OctoberCMS.
+If your webserver is running Internet Information Services (IIS) you can use the following in your **web.config** configuration file to run October CMS.

     <?xml version="1.0" encoding="UTF-8"?>
     <configuration>